Dynamsoft/capture-vision-xamarin-forms-samples/examples/README.md

 **DynamsoftBarcodeCamera:**

 ```
-//if you need to beepsound while decoding, add file path here
+// Set the file path of the sound if you would like to have a beeping sound when a barcode is scanned successfully.
 camera = new DynamsoftBarcodeCamera(captureView, "pi.wav")
 {
-    //true: enable camera gets frames
+    //true: open camera to get video frames
-    //false: disable camera gets frames
+    //false: close camera
     IsEnable = true
 };
+camera.StartScanning();
+camera.SetResolution(Resolution.Resolution1080P);
+// Bind DynamsoftBarcodeReader instance
+camera.BindReader(reader);

+// Set results callback
+camera.AddDecodeListener(Self);
 camera.setEnableBeepSound(true);

-//set an interval > 0, the unit is seconds
-//During this time, there will be no duplicate barcodes
-camera.setDuplicateBarcocdesFilter(1);

-//set an interval (int)[0, 5]
+// Set the intervals (in seconds) to filter duplicate barcodes.
+// The value of setDuplicateBarcodesFilter is an integer and must be greater than 0.
+If it is set to 10, then no duplicate barcodes will be returned in 10 seconds.
+camera.setDuplicateBarcodesFilter(10);

+// Set the amount of time to wait before decoding the next frame.
+The allowed values are (int)[0, 5].
-//t = 0: Continuous
+// t = 0: Continuous decoding with no interval
-//t = [1, 5]: wait (t)s after each decode is completed
+// t = [1, 5]: Wait (t)s after a frame is successfully decoded and before executing the next decoding function.
 camera.setContinuousScan(0);

+...

+//barcodes results callback
+public void barcodeReader(ReaderPackage reader, FramePackage frame)
+{
+    //reader.error: DynamsoftBarcodeReader errors
+    //FramePackage: information about the decoded frame, including the buffer, Width, Height, Stride, PixelFormat and FrameID.
+    if (reader.barcodeResults.Length > 0)
+    {
+        textResults = "Value: " + reader.barcodeResults[0].BarcodeText;
+    }
+}

 ```

 **trial license:**